Vengeance (1968 film)

-Vengeance (Joko - Invoca Dio... e muori, Fünf blutige Stricke) is a 1968 Spaghetti Western film written and directed by Anthony Dawson.
-It starred Richard Harrison, Mariangela Giordano and Luciano Pigozzi.
+Vengeance (Joko - Invoca Dio... e muori, Fünf blutige Stricke) is a 1968 Gothic Spaghetti Western film written and directed by Anthony Dawson and starring Richard Harrison.

 Plot

 Joko, Richie, Domingo and Mendoza hatch a plan to steal gold from bandits.
 Domingo, however, betrays them by revealing the attempted theft to the bandits.
 Joko, Ricky and Mendoza are thus discovered during the robbery: Mendoza dies while trying to cover the escape of his friends.
 Ricky escapes with the gold but is captured by 5 bandits and tortured in an attempt to be revealed where he was to meet with Joko.

 When the bandits understand that Ricky won't speak, they dismember him by tying his limbs with ropes to horses.
-Joko thus begins his personal war to avenge his dead comrades and first kills Domingo, the traitor, and then sets off in search of the 5 bandits who killed Ricky: to each bandit, before killing him, Joko throws a piece of bloodied rope collected. from those used to dismember Ricky.
+Joko thus begins his personal war to avenge his dead comrades and first kills Domingo, the traitor, and then sets off in search of the 5 bandits who killed Ricky: to each bandit, before killing him, Joko throws a piece of bloodied rope collected from those used to dismember Ricky.
 Joko, however, knows only 4 of the 5 bandits: the discovery of the identity of the last one will reserve him a bitter surprise.
 During the hunt for the assassins, Joko will also have to understand the role of a mysterious detective who follows him like a shadow in all his movements.